Dan-Boat/PyESD/README.md

    `pip install -e pyESD` or `pip install -e .` in the package base folder clone from github The installation might require some dependencies that must be installed if not successful from the distribution from PyPI: [cartopy](https://scitools.org.uk/cartopy/docs/latest/), [xarray](https://docs.xarray.dev/en/stable/), [sciki-learn](https://scikit-learn.org/stable/), [scipy](https://scipy.org/) and the other scientific frameworks such as NumPy, pandas, [Matplotlib](https://matplotlib.org/), and [seaborn](https://seaborn.pydata.org/)
 3. Alternatively, to ensure the installation in an isolated environment, virtual python environment using `conda` or `virtualenv` can be used to create a separate env for the package installation
-## Documentation :blue_book:

-The package documentation is still in progress.
-The initial structure is accessible at [github-pages](https://dan-boat.github.io/PyESD/)

 ## Examples
 The package has been used for downscaling precipitation and temperature for a catchment located in southwestern Germnany.
 We have also used it for generating future rainfall products for all the synoptic weather stations in Ghana.
 Their respective control scripts are located in the [examples folder](./pyESD/examples/).
 Generally, the control scripts follow the modeling workflow as shown in: